 Soul Surfer: "I don't need easy...I just need possible"

 In the 2011 film Warrior: The training montage for both brothers, overlaid with commentary and Beethoven (Brendan's leitmotif).

 The King's Speech: Here the sport is public speaking, and there are two such montages here.
 However, the first such sequence may be an Anti-training montage; Albert goes through a ton of humiliating exercises, juxtaposed with his latest speech in which he still sounds horrid.
-Of course, that's exactly what Lionel wants, since his point is that mechanics alone won't fix Albert.
+That's exactly what Lionel wants, since his point is that mechanics alone won't fix Albert.

 The Dresden Files novel Cold Days opens with one of these, with much Lampshade Hanging.
 And since it's Mab who's doing the training, it's equal parts physical therapy and attempts to murder Harry.